 Warning: These little bite sized appetizers are highly addictive.
 I’m mean, really really addictive.
 You get some crispy bacon and smoky chipotle aioli all inside a perfectly juicy grape tomato.
 Oh ya, and there’s even a little piece of arugula just to make the whole thing look extra pretty.

-Set these out at a party and these mini BLT cups are going to fly off the plate.
+Set these mini BLT cups out at a party and they are going to fly off the plate.
 Trust me, I’ve seen it happen with my own eyes.

 Grape tomatoes are perfect for this recipe but cherry tomatoes will work too.
 I use baby arugula for the lettuce but have also used baby spinach in a pinch.
 Whatever kind of lettuce you use just make sure it’s small.